qfish/XAlign/README.md

 XAlign
 ======

-A useful Xcode plugin to align regular code.
+An amazing Xcode plugin to align regular code.
 It can align anything by using custom alignment patterns.

 ## What's XAlign